 Seasonality is a great booster for your visibility.
 Plenty of businesses use this tactic to drive interest at strategic points.
 From there, they use other, more lasting content to keep them hooked.
 Think of your overall content marketing strategy as an aquarium, long term housing for your fish.
 Seasonal trends are getting a hold of those majestic creatures to begin with.
 These include:

-- Holidays – Christmas, Halloween, national or international holidays, locally based special days… holiday trends are a great way to take advantage of seasonal interests.
+- Holidays – Christmas, Halloween, national or international holidays, locally based special days… holiday season trends are a great way to take advantage of seasonal interests.

 - Common annual times – There are some cycles that happen every year.
 For example, back to school is a seasonal trend.
 So is flu season, or the months where everyone heads to the beach.